ameyabahadure/Hostel-Management-DBMS-Project/README.md

 Extensible & Scalable: Designed with normalization and modularity for easy adaptation to institutions with multiple hostels, different facilities, or expanding student populations.

-Tech Stack:
+#Tech Stack:

-SQL (Oracle syntax)
+1.SQL (Oracle syntax)

-ER-model-based schema design
+2.ER-model-based schema design

-Sample data for all tables
+3.Sample data for all tables

 Example queries for common administrative tasks

-Why This Project?
+#Why This Project?
 Managing a modern campus hostel requires keeping track of a lot more than just who lives in which room.
 This system provides a clear, organized, and scalable framework to manage residents, staff, infrastructure, catering, and security—from one database.
 It reduces manual work, improves accuracy, and makes administrative operations far more efficient.

-Who is it for?
+#Who is it for?
 DBMS learners and students looking for practical database design examples

 Faculty or administrators seeking a ready-to-use template for campus hostel management

 Developers interested in building out a hostel or dormitory management solution

-What’s Inside?
+#What’s Inside?
 The repository includes:

 Project Documentation: Detailed report explaining ER diagram, database schema, relationships, normalization, and implementation logic.